 A glimpse ahead...

-In ISO 2015 version the process is crucial.
+In 2015-versions of ISO the process is crucial.
 If we were to take a gamble, we would say that sustainability will be probably the central concept in the next versions of ISO.
 How can we connect our different systems (quality management system, environmental management system, safety management system…)?
 The HLS already prepares for this transition…

 How can technology support a management system?